ContactEngineering/topobank/docs/deploy.rst

       Experimental:     false

-Install "docker-compose"
+Install "docker compose"
 ------------------------

-On a development machine, you could install docker-compose via pip.
+On a development machine, you could install docker compose via pip.
 Maybe this also works in production, but used now another way:

 Alternatively and here on production, in order not to need another python environment,